Interview with Mikael Øye Hegnar

-Intern Jeanne Dos Santos spoke with arist Mikael Øye Hegnar after his exhibition ¨Nothing in the Fields¨ at SKOG
+SKOG intern Jeanne Dos Santos spoke with artist Mikael Øye Hegnar during his exhibition ¨Nothing in the Fields¨ at SKOG.

 One of the first things he shows me are the large crayons he’s made himself from beeswax and pigments.
 He then shows me the boards he draws on.
 Here, he melts the wax while illustrating.
 He then places thin Japanese paper on top and creates a print from the wax—after that, he lets the universe take over.

-I ask him where does he find the inspiration to work this way.
+— Where do you he find the inspiration to work in this way?

-a technique that dates back to antiquity, which is what he’s currently working with.
+a technique that dates back to antiquity.
+This is the technique I am currently working with.

 For over sixteen years, Hegnar has worked with a wide range of materials and forms of expression, including charcoal, textile dyes, egg tempered oil paint, fresco techniques and wax.